Billaferd/ZettelMD/Front Matter.md

 - TOML
 - JavaScript

 The front matter in these documents is written in YAML.
-Many people do not like to use front matter in their note-taking systems because of it "hides" data.
-Other people don't like it because it doesn't focus on writing the intended note.
+Many people do not like to use front matter in their note-taking systems because it "hides" data.
+Other people don't like it because it distracts from writing the intended note.
+Others are perfectly happy to have the front matter just sit there.

+Markdown editors generally take one of three approaches when it comes to markdown.

+-